 # 3 – Use a multi-posting tool to get your ad to many sites

-Use a multi-posting software that allows you to post your ad copy to many free job-boards and social sites without having to spend hours copying and pasting.
+Use a multi-posting applicant tracking system that allows you to post your ad copy to many free job-boards and social sites without having to spend hours copying and pasting.
 These tools are essential to get your ad copy out there and be able to keep up and compete against the ads from your competitors – otherwise, you need to spend way too much time and that where it gets too hard and you end up giving up.

 # 4 – Keep the candidate data for future roles

 So now that your ad is out there on so many different job-boards and social sites, the chances are you’re going to get many applications. at least 20% of those applications are strong enough for future roles.
 So from 100 applications, at least 15 are strong enough for various future roles in your business but you’re going to hire one of them.
-And so you still have 14 good candidates that typically get lost withig the outlook folder maze.
+And so you still have 14 good candidates that typically get lost within the outlook folder maze.

 So you need a candidate database that allows you to easily tag these candidates for future roles and to also easily find them when those future roles come up.
 So you need an online and modern candidate database that acts like a reservoir of all the applications that you get from all the jobs that you advertise, yet it has powerful search tools that allow you to find the strong candidates for your current roles within seconds.
 This way you have ready-to-go talent pools that you can pick up the phone and all any time a position comes up – I call this talent on tap.

 # 5 – Get the relevant manager/team involved from the very beginning

 I’ve dedicated an entire blog about this topic – please see it here.